popphp/docs/user_guide/databases.rst

     $user->save();

 You can execute custom SQL to run custom queries on the table.
-One way to do this is by using the SQL Builder.
+One way to do this is by using the SQL Builder:

 .. code-block:: php